-LTF seeks to make grants to organizations and programs that will deliver substantial amounts of high-quality legal services.
+LTF seeks to make grants to organizations and programs that will deliver substantial amounts of high-quality, direct legal aid services.
 Accordingly, LTF will consider the following in its evaluation of grant applications:

 - 1. Scope of Work: Is the work LTF is being asked to support clearly defined and focused on directly addressing critical civil legal needs of low-income Illinoisans? - 2.
 Legal Needs Addressed: What type of legal problem(s) and client need(s) does the applicant address?
 Are these critical needs for low-income individuals and families?
-Do the applicant's services help clients overcome the impacts and barriers created by historical injustices and disparities?
-Are these services unique or are they also addressed by other organizations serving the same client population and/or geographic area? - 3.
+Do the applicant's services assist low-income individuals and families in overcoming barriers to meeting their needs?
+Are these services unique or are they also addressed by other organizations serving the same client population and/or geographic area?
+Is there evidence that the applicant is responsive to evolving community needs? - 3.
 Levels of Service: Does the applicant provide appropriate levels of service (e.g., brief services, litigation) to effectively address client needs, based on its mission and priorities?
 How does the applicant evaluate and improve its delivery of services?
 Has the applicant taken steps to adjust the levels of service it provides? - 4.
-Demographic Diversity of Clients Served: Does the applicant provide services to a representative cross-section of the low-income population of the geographic area(s) it serves and/or target services to one or more distinct, traditionally underserved or at-risk subgroups (e.g., veterans, homeless youths)?
-Does the applicant conduct outreach and use strategies to ensure that members of diverse populations and communities have access to its services? - 5.
+Clients Populations Served: Does the applicant provide services to a representative cross-section of the low-income population of the geographic area(s) it serves and/or target services to one or more distinct, traditionally underserved or at-risk subgroups (e.g., veterans, homeless youths)?
+Does the applicant conduct outreach and use strategies to ensure that its services are accessible? - 5.
 Efficient & Effective Service Delivery: Does the applicant use delivery methods that balance efficiency, effectiveness, and accessibility?
 How does the applicant use technology to increase and improve services?
 Has the applicant taken any steps to try to increase the number of clients provided with representation? - 6.
 Quality: Does the applicant have systems of quality control in place?
 Do case-handlers and supervisory personnel have adequate levels of experience?
 Are training and mentoring opportunities available for staff and/or volunteers? - 7.
 Use of Volunteers: Does the applicant make appropriate use of volunteers, both as case-handlers and in other capacities?
 Does the applicant have systems in place to recruit, train, support, monitor, recognize, and retain volunteers?